 In relation to the MSSA, the court held that the finding by the Constitutional Court in another judgment, was binding on the court as a lower court so it could not make a finding in favour of the applicant in this regard.

 “We welcome also the declaration of invalidity in relation to the ISA as it is an important development of the South African jurisprudence on the rights of opposite-sex permanent life partnerships.

 “Often women in such relationships are vulnerable and suffer discrimination when the relationship is terminated by death.

 “The decision is a welcome development in advancing the rights of women to equality and dignity, specifically in relationships,” the LRC statement read.

 We welcome this judgment as a major advance for life partners who die intestate.
 However, whether you are married or not, the best way to ensure your wishes are carried out after your death is to make a will.
 We can help you draft or update your will.
 We can also draw up a universal partnership agreement, to protect your status as non-married life partners.

-Simon Dippenaar and Associates are specialists in family law and will ensure your estate is distributed and your children are cared for exactly the way you would like after your death.
+Simon Dippenaar and Associates is a specialist family attorney in Cape Town and will ensure your estate is distributed and your children are cared for exactly the way you would like after your death.
 Contact Simon now on 086 099 5146 or email him on email@example.com for a confidential discussion.

 The information on this website is provided to assist the reader with a general understanding of the law.
 While we believe the information to be factually accurate, and have taken care in our preparation of these pages, these articles cannot and do not take individual circumstances into account and are not a substitute for personal legal advice.
 If you have a legal matter that concerns you, please consult a qualified attorney.
 Simon Dippenaar & Associates takes no responsibility for any action you may take as a result of reading the information contained herein (or the consequences thereof), in the absence of professional legal advice.